 - go to job interviews at very short notice

 - start work quickly when you get a job

 - treat job hunting like a full-time job - you'll need to do it every day

-If this isn't possible, think about what you can do instead and tell your personal adviser.
+If this isn't possible, think about what you can do instead and tell your work coach.

 Plan how you'll describe your previous jobs or training

-Your personal adviser might ask about your training, education and previous jobs so bring your CV if you’ve got one.
+Your work coach might ask about your training, education and previous jobs so bring your CV if you've got one.